Hull and Selby Railway: Construction

-The Ouse bridge was required by the 1836 act to have an opening arch of 44 ft, whilst the Ouse at Selby was nearly 200 ft in width, with an underlying geology consisting of silt, quicksand and then hard clay.
+The Ouse bridge was required by the Hull and Selby Railway Act 1836 to have an opening arch of 44 ft, whilst the Ouse at Selby was nearly 200 ft in width, with an underlying geology consisting of silt, quicksand and then hard clay.
 The bridge consisted of two main spans, one opening; plus sections on either side from land to the first pier and to the second pier, and a section across the central piers.
 Each span consisted of six 1.5 inch cast iron longitudinal ribs, with one rib under the line of each rail and two outer ribs on either side under a handrail.
 0.875 inch cast iron plates covered the ribs; the track ran on timber bearers 12 by 6 inch wide by deep.
 The opening mechanism was operated by man power using a geared drive with a hand wheel of 9 ft giving a mechanical advantage of 285.

 The contractor Mr. Briggs installed the river bank, sided and central pier piled foundations between autumn 1837 and June 1839.
 Stone piers were constructed on solid ground 40 ft inland of the abutment piers, and the abutment piers connected by tie rods to them to prevent them moving with any slippage of the river banks.
 Castings from the Butterley works arrived in September 1838 and the opening span was closed and the lifting spans installed between 11 October 1839 and 13 February 1840.
 The closed span was installed and the bridge completed by the end of March 1840.

 On the west bank of the Ouse at Selby the new connection with the Leeds and Selby Railway required the construction of a new railway station (see Selby railway station), the old station was retained for goods use.

 Both the Derwent and Market Weight Canal bridges were constructed with 70 ft cast iron spans.
 In addition to the main bridges there were a number of other bridges, culverts, accommodation bridges, and other works including a bridge over Hessle harbour (haven).

 The costs of developing the line were approximately: £106,000 for land purchase and compensation; £142,000 to contractors for the construction of the line and buildings; £42,000 on rails, chairs etc. and £35,000 on sleepers etc.; £5,000 on fencing etc.; around £4,700 was spent on rolling stock including engines; over £31,000 was expended on legal, engineering, surveying and management fees, plus general expenses relating to the promotion of the line through parliament, office costs, and employees salaries.
 Another £3,800 of expense was incurred on interest on loans, giving a total of just under £370,000 (as of 29 February 1840).

 By May 1840 an entire length of track had been finished and on the 30th the directors of the company were able to travel from Hull to the junction at Selby.
 The second track was half complete and the railway buildings at Hull and Selby and on the line were approaching completion.
 The railway was formally opened on 1 July 1840.